 Using this assumption instead of a PRF (as in recent works) comes with difficulties, as we can no longer garble gates with arbitrary fan-out, or use the free-XOR technique, without degrading the DRSD parameters.
 To allow for arbitrary fan-out circuits with our protocol we use splitter gates, which take as input one wire w and provide two outputs wires u, v, representing the same wire value.
 Splitter gates were previously introduced as a fix for an error in the original BMR paper in [TX03].
-We stress that transforming a general circuit description into a circuit with only fan-out-1 gates requires adding at most a single splitter gate per AND or XOR gate.
+We stress that transforming a general circuit description into a circuit where XOR and AND gates are fan-out-1 requires adding at most a single splitter gate per AND or XOR gate.

-The restriction to fan-out-1 gates and the use of splitter gates additionally allows us to garble XOR gates for free in BMR without relying on circular security assumptions or correlation-robust hash functions, based on the FlexOR technique [KMR14] where each XOR gate uses a unique offset.
+The restriction to fan-out-1 gates and the use of splitter gates allow us to garble XOR gates 'almost for free' in BMR, more specifically at the cost of at most one splitter gate per arbitrary-fan-in XOR gate.
+Our technique is based on FlexOR [KMR14], by setting each XOR gate to use a unique offset.
+As a side effect of using different offsets, we do not need to rely on circular security assumptions or correlation-robust hash functions.
 Furthermore, the overhead of splitter gates is very low, since garbling a splitter gate does not use the underlying MPC protocol: shares of the garbled gate can be generated non-interactively.
-We note that this observation also applies to Yao's garbled circuits, but the overhead of adding splitter gates there is more significant; this is because in most 2-party protocols, the size of the garbled circuit is the dominant cost factor, whereas in multi-party protocols the main cost is creating the garbled circuit in a distributed manner.